DataDog/integrations-core/postgres/README.md

 #### Prepare Postgres

 To get started with the PostgreSQL integration, create a read-only `datadog` user with proper access to your PostgreSQL server.
-Start `psql` on your PostgreSQL database and run:
+Start `psql` on your PostgreSQL database.

-For PostgreSQL version 10 and above:
+For PostgreSQL version 10 and above, run:

 ```shell
 create user datadog with password '<PASSWORD>';
 grant pg_monitor to datadog;
 ```

-For older PostgreSQL versions:
+For older PostgreSQL versions, run:

 ```shell
 create user datadog with password '<PASSWORD>';